daniasalman63/CIProject_checkers/README.md

 ## Overview

 Our first step in creating the AI checkers was to establish a standard checkers game, complete with the necessary rules and a graphical user interface (GUI).
-This process unfolded in several key phases:

 ### 1. Piece Object